 Often, as director, you will put money into the company when it is set up.
 This is how a directors loan account is created.
 On an on-going basis, you may then draw your earnings as loans from the business, and convert them to dividends and salary at a later date.
 Operating an overdrawn loan account in this way can have tax advantages when used correctly.
+Particularly where the company owes you money, as drawings can then be taken without any tax implications.
 In the event of insolvency, however, it can also leave you personally more exposed.

 Tax implications of a DLA

 There are various tax implications if you operate a DLA.
 The money you take out of the company is effectively tax free, but it must be paid back within 9 months of the company’s accounting year end.
 Otherwise, HMRC will charge the company 32.5% of the loan value.